kworkflow/patch-hub/paper/paper.md

 # Summary

-`Patch-hub` is a terminal-based software written in Rust that aims to streamline one of the key workflows in the Linux kernel development model: reviewing patches.
+`patch-hub` is a terminal-based software written in Rust that aims to streamline one of the key workflows in the Linux kernel development model: reviewing patches.
 Its main features include browsing the patches of each Linux development mailing list, applying them locally for validation, and also the option to respond to them with a _Reviewed-by_ tag.

 Beyond its practical value, `patch-hub` is part of a broader effort to modernize Linux kernel development workflows and mitigate bottlenecks.
 By simplifying the interaction between reviewers, developers, and patches, the tool not only reduces friction in the review process but also creates opportunities for empirical research on software engineering practices within this ecosystem.